Nick Fury: Battle Scars

 In 2012, the six-part series Battle Scars introduces Nick Fury's secret son, Sgt.
 Marcus Johnson who is an African American and ends up losing one eye in the series.
-The character has been described as looking like Samuel L. Jackson, just as the Nick Fury of the Ultimate Universe does.
+The character has been described as looking like Samuel L. Jackson, just as the Nick Fury of the Ultimate Marvel universe does.
 Nick Fury retires at the end of the series, and his son joins S.H.I.E.L.D.
-Upon joining S.H.I.E.L.D., Johnson changes his name to his original birth name of Nick Fury Jr., as he and Agent Coulson appear on the Helicarrier in the final page.
+Upon joining S.H.I.E.L.D., Johnson changes his name to his original birth name of Nick Fury Jr., as he and Phil Coulson appear on the Helicarrier in the final page.

 Original Sin

 During the Original Sin storyline, Nick Fury is called upon to help investigate the murder of Uatu the Watcher.
 Fury is attacked and beheaded by the Winter Soldier.
 When the investigating teams – including Black Panther, Emma Frost, Doctor Strange and the Punisher – attempt to pursue Bucky, they find a space station of unknown origin.
 "Fury" is revealed to be a highly advanced Life Model Decoy, with the space station containing the real, elderly, Nick Fury and several LMDs.
 Fury relates an account from 1958, when as a member of U.S. Army Intelligence, he encountered an invasion of alien Tribellians in Kansas.
 He witnessed Woodrow McCord destroying the home planet of the aliens, before himself being fatally injured.
 When McCord's partner Howard Stark arrived on the scene, he decided to recruit Fury to continue his work as defender of the planet.
 Nick Fury accepted and explains that over the decades he defended the Earth against threats through virtually any means whatsoever, including systematic torture against aliens, genocide against planetary civilizations, and warmongering spanning entire galaxies.
 The corpses discovered recently by the superhero investigators were threats that Fury had neutralized.
 Fury reveals that he has rapidly grown elderly and is dying because the Infinity Formula in his body has been depleted.
 He explains that he chose each of the heroes assembled so that one of them can replace him.
 His refusal to answer the Black Panther's demand for an explanation of what happened to Uatu leads to a battle between the heroes and the LMDs, during which Fury activates Uatu's eyes.
 Fury fights off most of the attacking heroes – including revealing an undisclosed secret to Thor that causes him to lose the ability to wield his hammer.
-Fury confesses that he killed Uatu in potential self-defense after Doctor Midas and the Orb had first attacked him.
+Fury confesses that he killed Uatu in potential self-defense after Doctor Midas and Orb had first attacked him.
 Fury took one of Uatu's eyes, needing to know who mounted the assault and Uatu's oath preventing him from revealing that information directly.
 After killing Midas, Fury is shown wandering the Moon in chains and wearing long robes that hide his face from view and unable to interfere as "The Unseen", becoming Uatu's replacement while the Winter Soldier takes his place as Earth's "Man on the Wall".